This post may contain affiliate links. Please see my disclosure policy for more details.

 We walked into town via a lovely short bush walk from our camping spot at Wharncliffe Mill, then perused magazines over coffee at the lovely Morries restaurant.

 The limestone caves beneath the Leeuwin Naturaliste Ridge are one of the main Margaret River attractions, so make sure you schedule in a visit.
 We decided to see the most southern cave in the area, Jewel Cave, on our way south towards Hamelin Bay.

-Unfortunately it was closed due to a power cut, so we missed out on the Margaret River caves completely!
+Unfortunately, it was closed due to a power cut, so we missed out on the Margaret River caves completely!
 Here are a couple of cave tours if you prefer to book a guided tour.